A Place of Medieval Splendor

 We recently took a fantastic trip to the Baltic countries of Estonia and Lativa.
 We started off in the Estonian capital of Talliin, which we really enjoyed.
 If you are interested to find out what to do in Tallinn check out the post I wrote on this part of our trip.
 After a fab time in Tallinn we then took a tour to with down to Riga, the capital of Latvia.
-On the way there we spent a few hours in the lovely town of Cesis.
+On the way there we spent some time in the lovely town of Cesis.
 So lovely in fact that I had to write more about it.
 Riga is a classic city break destination but you get a totally different feel for the wonder of Latvia by exploring the country a bit more.
-Hopefully by reading more about Cesis it will encourage you to wander off the usual tourist trail a little bit and support this wonderful community.
+Hopefully by reading more about this lovely little town it will encourage you to wander off the usual tourist trail a little bit and support this wonderful community.

 First Up – A Little Bit About Cesis